North Warwickshire road closures: dozens for motorists to avoid over the next fortnight

 Advertisement

-• A38, from 9pm October 10 to 6am October 11, slight delays (under 10 minutes): A38 northbound, Lindridge roundabout, Lane closures for electrical works.
+• A38, from 8pm October 16 to 6am October 18, slight delays (under 10 minutes): A5 both directions Weeford to Bittercote, lane closure for inspection/survey works.

-• M6, from 9pm October 12 to 6am October 13, slight delays (under 10 minutes): M6 southbound, jct 3a to jct 3, lane closures for barrier works.
+• M6, from 9pm October 17 to 6am October 18, slight delays (under 10 minutes): M6 northbound, jct three to jct 3A, lane closures for barrier repairs.

 Advertisement